Manello/hla_mod_XenThug/README_MAPPERS.md

 ##### Landmarks
 Now you will have to define where your enemies should spawn.
 For this you have to create one or multiple *info_landmark*.
 Make sure you name all of these landmarks *EnemySpawn*.
 Hammer will mark the name orange, but you can ignore that.

+Note: You should leave enough space around each landmark so enemies won't bug into walls or objects.
+A radius of 40 inches around the spawn is recommended.

 *That is it!
 If you startup your map now it should start spawning the waves you defined.
 All further steps are optional, but I recommend them to improve your gameplay experience!*

 ### Shopsystem & Economy